isisaddons-legacy/isis-module-security/README.md

 For further screenshots, see the [screenshot tutorial](https://github.com/isisaddons/isis-module-security/wiki/Screenshot-Tutorial) on the wiki.

+>
+> Note: these screenshots show the security module running on Apache Isis 1.7.0.
+In 1.8.0-SNAPSHOT, the UI provided by Apache Isis has been substantially enhanced.
+>

 #### Automatically Seeds Roles ####

 When the security module starts up, it will automatically (idempotently) seed a number of roles, corresponding permissions and a